 Our November 2021 production will be the world premiere of Life, Love, Murder by Grant Davis – five playlets, all linked in some way to the Excelsior Hotel, mostly lighthearted, each with a twist in the tail.

 in the Green Room at The Pavilion, Punch Croft, New Ash Green DA3 8HS

 Please use the form below if you are interested in auditioning or to find out more.

-Rehearsal nights to be agreed with the cast but likely to be Mondays and Wednesdays (plus Sunday 22 March to Tuesday 24 March)
+Rehearsal nights to be agreed with the cast but ending with rehearsals on the afternoon of Sunday 14 November and the evenings of Sunday 14 to Tuesday 16 November.

 You do not need to be a member of Hartley Players to audition but, if you are successful, you will need to become a member (£15 p.a.)

 Set in Dijon, Bernard, a member of the gendarmerie is asked to burn a priest’s life’s work of writing down his parishioner’s confessions but his curiosity gets the better of him.
 Four of the confessions are acted out by the penitent characters.
 It soon becomes obvious that the confessions are interrelated and the cause of the death of the lumber-mill owner isn’t as clear cut as might be thought.
 The policeman realises how he is also included, albeit innocently, in the whole affair.

 In this comedy, Neville and Gina Chapter are meeting for their divorce and it quickly transpires that their divorce lawyers were once married to each other and now, too, are divorced.
 The lawyers find themselves reliving their divorce and forcing their clients to go through the questions and suspicions they both had.
 Neville, accused of adultery by Gina, finds sympathy with Dennis, his lawyer, who was divorced for having an affair with a younger woman.